 We offer a warm welcome to all visitors at our Parish Eucharist each Sunday.
 Please come and join us as we celebrate worshipping in the recently renovated and re-ordered church due to the generosity of one of our former parishoners, Barbara Jordan, who was a committed Christian and worshipped regularly in the Old Town until her death in 2006.
 We use Common Worship and describe ourselves as moderately catholic in our worship.

-Currently, all main services are held in All Saints church until the end of May 2018 - returning to St Clements on 03 June 2018.
+Currently, all main services are held in St Clements church until the end of May 2019 - returning to All Saints on 02 June 2019.

 Swan Terrace/High St